ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### Update of Access Rights

-If C has a valid OSCORE Security Context associated to a valid access token, then C can send a request to AS for updating of its access rights.
+If C has a valid OSCORE Security Context associated to a valid access token, then C can send a request to AS for updating its access rights.

 If the request is granted then AS generates a new access token, where the "edhoc\_info" claim MUST include only the "session\_id" field.
 The access token is provisioned to RS either via C as specified in this document, or directly as described in {{I-D.ietf-ace-workflow-and-params}}.
 In either case, AS responds to C such that: